Second Nature Improv: History

 At present, the troupe performs predominantly long-form improvisation, focusing on the Harold and Montage, while occasionally performing other forms, like The Bat.
 Once in 2024, 2N debuted an original form called “Speak No Evil”, wherein the audience voted on individual members of the cast to have a given obstacle, limiting their speech, hearing, or sight — emphasizing both their improvisational skills and appreciation for thinking outside of the box.

 The FRACAS!
 Improv Festival

 The FRACAS!
 Improv Festival, or FRACAS!, is an improvisational theatre festival created and hosted by Second Nature, and held annually at the University of Southern California in Los Angeles since 2004.

 In its first few years, FRACAS! grew into a national festival with more than a dozen participating universities, as well as workshops and panels with professionals from The Upright Citizens Brigade, The Groundlings, The Office, Mad TV, and ImprovOlympic.

-Today, FRACAS! is even bigger, with upwards of a dozen troupes at the festival in 2025.
-With celebrity interview appearances by Taran Killam and Wayne Brady as well as annual performances by the Crazy Uncle Joe Show (a Groundlings main stage show) 2N has cemented the event as a permanent fixture of the USC comedic scene.
+FRACAS! had a dozen troupes at the festival in 2025.
+With celebrity interview appearances by Taran Killam and Wayne Brady as well as annual performances by the Crazy Uncle Joe Show (a Groundlings main stage show), 2N has cemented the event as a fixture of the USC comedic scene.